-Complete SQL installation and install I was components a can take up to 30 minutes.
-Complete SQL installation Install RTCLOCAL install Install Ocscore.msi Install Server.msi Install MediationServer.msi Apply Reboot MediationServer.msi Apply Reboot MediationServer.msi - Install RTCLOCAL instal Install RTCLOCAL instal Install Ocscore.msi OK Install Server.msi OK Install MediationServer.msi Install MediationServer.msi Apply Reboot Apply Reboot // 12:19:25 PM Complete SQL installati Decenes Log tion → ✓ 12:17:22 PM Device Preparation Network Utilization
+Lync Services Previous | Next • Device Preparation Complete SQL installation and install Liver components - can take up to 30 minutes.
+Device Preparation si Completed Complete SQL installa Please click the Reboot button to restart the server Install RTCLOCAL insta OK Install Ocscore.msi Completed Install Server.msi Install MediationServer.msi √ 12:19:25 PM Complete SQL installation Apply Detailed Log 12:17:22 PM Device Preparation

-Figure 10-29: Device Preparation - Reboot Message Box
+Figure 10-28: Device Preparation - Reboot Message Box

-- 4. Click OK, and then do one of the following: - If all steps have been completed successfully, click Reboot. - If you wish to review some of the steps, refer to the Detailed Log for corrective information, rectify the problem, and then click Apply to install the remaining components.
+- Click OK, and then do one of the following: - If all steps have been completed successfully, click Reboot. - If you wish to review some of the steps, refer to the Detailed Log for corrective information, rectify the problem, and then click Apply to install the remaining components.